top of page

 Library shelves rounded.jpeg

-Almost every culture in recorded history has viewed dreams as an important tool for diagnosis, healing, and revelation.
-My research looked specifically at a spiritual tradition in 17th century Europe that used dreams and their symbols to chart a developmental journey of transformation and expanded consciousness.
+Almost every culture in recorded history has viewed dreaming as a portal to a realm of spirits and ancestors, and many cultures have also used dreams for medical diagnosis and healing.
+After a comprehensive survey of the place and role of dreams in Western history, my research pinpointed certain mystical and "esoteric" traditions in 17th century Europe that used dreams and their symbols to chart a developmental journey of transformation and expanded consciousness.
 This tradition in turn fed into the theories of the two most prolific modern dream theorists: Freud and Jung.

 This research was generously funded by the Social Science and Humanities Research Council (SSHRC), the Ontario Graduate Scholarship Program (OGS), and scholarships from the Toronto School of Theology.
 This video summary of my work was featured in the SSHRC Storytellers showcase.